Spark22Labs/Spark22-Advanced-Workspace-Automation-Lab/README.md

 {
   "id": "string",
   "name": "string",
-  hiddenOnUI: false, // note this boolean tells if the vault remains visible or becomes hidden in the UI
-  assets: [], // will show a list of assets once you create an Vault asset
-  autoFuel: false // note this boolean will be used later }
+  "hiddenOnUI": false, // note this boolean tells if the vault remains visible or becomes hidden in the UI "assets": [], // will show a list of assets once you create an Vault asset "autoFuel": false // note this boolean will be used later }
 ```